 The filtered index can be maintained independently from the equality filter for that attribute.
-Further, the index will be used only for searches containing the equality component with the associated attribute type ANDed with this filter.
-When configuring a filtered index, you should be aware of the following properties:
+Further, the filtered index will be used only for searches containing the equality component with the associated attribute type ANDed with this filter.
+When configuring a filtered index, be aware of the equality-index-filter and maintain-equality-index-without-filter properties of the index.